How to optimize your website, before Black Friday and Cyber Monday hits the ground?

 For both an offline and an ecommerce store owner it is indispensable to know the customers and their needs.
 By understanding who and where they are and what they do, it becomes way easier to help them in the purchasing process.

 Over and above, these shopping days are not only about gaining more profit.
 Obviously, with such tools and increased amount of visitors we cannot list any better testing opportunity for your business.
 Because of the increased traffic, these shopping days offer a fantastic opportunity to review your site and how your visitors interact with it as you will have a huge amount of relevant data under a very short period of time.
 If you are quick enough, you can even implement minor but relevant changes over the weekend so you can increase your Black Friday conversion rates for Cyber Monday.

 Forms have their benefits and shortfalls, too.
 They can be used for a variety of purposes: data collection, assessment, feedback, sign up/RSVP, and so many more.
 You need to know a couple of rules before you jumpstart using them.

 Make sure it doesn’t take too much time and complication to fill.
-Consumers usually evade giving out their personal information, you need to make them overcome this psychological barrier.
+Constumers usually evade giving out their personal information; you need to make them overcome this psychological barrier.
 Avoid words, such as ‘Submit’.
 Finally, try to place the form somewhere near the ‘above the fold’ segment of the page.